 From the pricing side, both of these may have a slight difference but all of the Zelite knives are quite affordable.
-All of them screams quality, unanimously.
-From sharpness to the elegant design, these full-tang knives are something to have.
+All of them scream quality, unanimously.
+From sharpness to elegant design, these full-tang knives are something to have.

 Although Zelite sells knives as an individual, not assets, you can always customize your knife set by picking the best among the series.
 These are, indeed, showcasing their cutting standard with easy usage and application as the best chef knife.